 People told us the staff treated them with kindness and compassion.
 They added that staff assisted them when help was needed and they all agreed that they had shown improvement and were more independent since their visits had started.
-Comments included, "I cannot fault the staff, they do what I need to have done," and "I have been very happy with the service I got, I would use the service again if I needed it."
+Comments included, "I couldn't get out of bed on my own to begin with and had a bed downstairs, now I am able to go back upstairs to sleep, don't know what I would of done without them."
+Another person told us, "The staff are very good at getting me to do things for myself if I can."